 Photo by Yang Lu (www.sharetheexperience.org).

-As part of our commitment to open, transparent government, the Department of the Interior joins other Federal agencies in posting its fiscal year (FY) 2014 Office of Management and Budget Sustainability/Energy Scorecard, which rates each agencies sustainability and energy performance.
-This is the fifth year that Federal agencies are posting these scorecards publicly.
+As part of our commitment to open, transparent government, the Department of the Interior joins other Federal agencies in posting its fiscal year (FY) 2015 Office of Management and Budget Sustainability/Energy Scorecard, which rates each agency's sustainability and energy performance.
+This is the sixth year that Federal agencies are posting these scorecards publicly.

 This scorecard serves as a benchmark to help us track our progress toward statutory and Executive Order goals.
 Actions to meet those goals have resulted in reduced pollution and costs.

-Interior is meeting goals to reduce greenhouse gas emissions; decrease energy use; increase renewable energy use; decrease potable water use; and decrease fleet petroleum use:
+Interior is meeting goals to reduce greenhouse gas emissions; reduce energy intensity; increase renewable energy use; and decrease fleet petroleum use:

-Energy use: Reduced energy intensity by 33 percent compared to 2003.
+Energy intensity: Reduced energy intensity by 33.3 percent compared to 2003.

-One area showing a need for improvement is increasing the percentage of sustainable buildings.
-One of our key strategies to achieve the sustainable building goal for existing buildings is to conduct building assessments to identify current performance levels and the necessary programmatic, operational, systems, and envelope changes.
+One of our key strategies to achieve the sustainable building goal for existing buildings is to conduct building assessments to identify current performance levels and the necessary building programmatic, operational, systems, and envelope changes.

 For more information on greening and sustainability, please visit the Greening the Department of the Interior website at: http://www.doi.gov/greening